nasgware/ansible-toolbox/README.md

 ## What is this?

-Simple ansible runner to execute playbooks in a (docker) container, easy to use, promoting isolation, portability, reproducibility, optimal to integrate in CI/CD pipelines.
+Simple ansible runner to execute playbooks in a container, easy to use, promoting isolation, portability, reproducibility, optimal to integrate in CI/CD pipelines.

 ## Why?

 Managing multiple versions of Ansible, Python, and their dependencies can be complex and challenging, potentially causing conflicts and clutter in the orchestrator environment.
-The ansible-toolbox offers an efficient solution by allowing you to encapsulate these environments within a container, thereby maintaining a clean and organized system.
+The ansible-toolbox offers an efficient solution by allowing you to condense these complexity within a container, and running ansible playbooks easily, thereby maintaining a clean and organized systems.

 ## Features
 - Lightweight